lewagon/dotfiles/04-Front-End/03-Bootstrap/Optional-01-Slack-copycat/README.md

-Congratulations on reaching the optional challenges!
+Congratulations for reaching the optional challenges!
 Today you can choose between two paths:
 - if you want to keep building complex interfaces, stay on this **Slack Copycat** challenge;
 - if you'd rather learn about Web **Accessibility**, you can jump to the next challenge.